MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ## Hosted machine groups availability

 Bots in a hosted machine group are created when needed.
 Whenever a desktop flow waits in the queue and no bot is available, a bot is created automatically.
-A bot is created as long as the maximum number of bots for this group isn't reached and you have enough unattended add-ons assigned to your environment.
+A bot is created as long as the maximum number of bots for this group isn't reached and you've enough unattended add-ons assigned to your environment.
 You can find more information about licensing requirements in [Licensing requirements](#licensing-requirements).

 > [!NOTE]
 > If the hosted machine group has just been created or hasn't been used for more than 24 hours, bots will be created before a run gets addressed from the queue.
 The creation of a bot can take more that 10 minutes based on its setup.